jigglycrumb/react-workshop/slides/slides.md

 - How React components work together to compose an application

 ---
+layout: intro
+class: "text-center"
+---

-## Thank you for joining the React workshop!
+# Thank you for joining!

 I hope you had fun!
 Please let me know what can be improved 😊